We use cookies to personalize content and advertisements, to offer social media functions and to analyze access to our website.

 On 08, Jan 2014 | In Waste related services | By admin

 Ever-increasing employment of power supplies turns environmental compatibility of batteries and accumulators into a more and more ardent topic.
 Since a few years, everyone’s use of electronic devices, computers, mobile and smart phones, as wells as tablets have been complemented by e-bikes and storage of energy from photo voltaic systems, all of this increasing the effort of producers, importers and vendors for reuse and recycling of batteries and accumulators.
 Additionally, there are still other issues like storage and transport of risk-laden products like lithium batteries.
+In its present version (directive 2013/56/EU), the EU batteries directive gives clear guidance for the obligations of producers and launching parties.

 Contact us for an individual consultation or visit our blog, to find out more about the latest developments and solutions in battery compliance.